 ESMF_COMPILER The ESMF library build requires a working Fortran90 and C++ compiler.
 On platforms that don't come with a single vendor supplied compiler suite (e.g. Linux or Darwin) ESMF_COMPILER must be set to select which Fortran and C++ compilers are being used to build the ESMF library.
 Notice that setting the ESMF_COMPILER variable does not affect how the compiler executables are located on the system.
-ESMF_COMPILER (together with ESMF_COMPILER setting is used to select compiler and linker flags consistent with the compilers indicated.
+ESMF_COMPILER (together with ESMF_COMM) affect the name that is expected for the compiler executables.
+Furthermore, the ESMF_COMPILER setting is used to select compiler and linker flags consistent with the compilers indicated.